zmoore-usgs/coastal-hazards/coastal-hazards-liquibase/docker/readme.md

 - CCH_LIQUIBASE_VERSION - The version of the CCH Liquibase project to checkout

 Optional Environment Variables
-- DOI_NETWORK - [default: false] Set to true if within the DOI network to add the DOI Root Cert to the container
 - CCH_LOAD_BOOTSTRAP - [default: false] Set to true to load the portal bootstrap data from liquibase

 Example Build Command